isontheline/pro.webssh.net/documentation/src/docs/documentation/help/howtos/enabling-verbose-logging.md

 ---

 # How to enable verbose logging?
-If you want to debug an error perhaps you will need verbose logging to be enabled inside WebSSH.
+If you need to debug an error (even crash) you will need to enable file verbose logging.

 ## iOS
 1. iOS Settings
 2. WebSSH
 3. Settings
-4. Log Level > Verbose
+4. WebSSH > File Logger Level > Verbose
 5. Restart WebSSH
 6. Reproduce your action
 7. Find the log files inside iOS > Files > WebSSH